ATF Compliance Guide: Are Smoke Bombs Legal for Photography?

 Feature Wire-Pull / Top-Pull (what we sell) Fuse-Lit

-How it works Pull a ring/wire to ignite — no lighter needed Light a fuse with a flame source
+How it works Pull a ring/cap to ignite — no lighter needed Light a fuse with a flame source

 Activation 1–2 seconds, consistent Depends on fuse; needs an open flame